Nativu5/STPresetEditor/README.md

 ---

-Developed with 💚 using Vue.js and Tailwind CSS.
+Developed by 🤖 using Vue.js and Tailwind CSS.